Genivia/RE-flex/doc/index.md

 This sets the tab size to N, where N > 0 must be a power of 2.
-The tab size is used internally to determine the column position for \ref reflex-pattern-dents matching.
+The tab size is used internally to determine the column position for \ref reflex-pattern-dents matching and to determine the column position returned by `columno()`.
 It has no effect otherwise.

 #### `-u`, `−−unicode`